NFL Sunday Ticket

-Beginning with the 2023 NFL season, for residential customers in the United States, NFL Sunday Ticket will move exclusively to YouTube TV, as well as to YouTube's recently-launched Primetime Channels service as a standalone subscription option.
-DirecTV remains in talks to retain the rights to offer the package to bars, restaurants, and other commercial venues.
+Beginning with the 2023 NFL season, for residential customers in the United States, NFL Sunday Ticket moved exclusively to YouTube TV, as well as the NFL RedZone for YouTube's recently launched Primetime Channels service as a standalone subscription option.
+The league then formed a new company called EverPass Media to distribute the package to bars, restaurants, and other commercial venues.
+From 1994 through the end of the 2022 NFL season, the package was distributed in the United States exclusively by DirecTV (which also offered it on the Internet, on certain tablets and smartphones, and JetBlue flights).

+NFL Sunday Ticket is also currently offered in Canada on streaming service DAZN, in Mexico and Central America on Sky México, in South America and the Caribbean on Vrio, and several cable providers in The Bahamas and Bermuda.

 United States

-Satellite TV provider DirecTV has exclusive rights to the NFL Sunday Ticket package in the United States until it expires at the end of the 2022 NFL season.
-Although other satellite and cable providers supposedly are allowed to bid on the rights to carry NFL Sunday Ticket if they agree to carry the NFL Network, DirecTV decided to extend their current contract beyond 2014 by paying the NFL $1.5 billion per year for the next eight years.
+Satellite TV provider DirecTV had exclusive rights to the NFL Sunday Ticket package in the United States until the end of the 2022 NFL season.
+Although other satellite and cable providers supposedly were allowed to bid on the rights to carry NFL Sunday Ticket if they agreed to carry the NFL Network, DirecTV decided to extend their contract beyond 2014 by paying the NFL $1.5 billion per year for the next eight years.
 Reaching the deal was also a condition of AT&T's 2015 acquisition of DirecTV.
-As of the 2015 season, the service is now available through an online-only subscription exclusively for those who are unable to use DirecTV services.
+As of the 2015 season, the service was available through an online-only subscription exclusively for those who are unable to use DirecTV services.
+Beginning with the 2023 NFL season, NFL Sunday Ticket moved exclusively to YouTube TV for residential customers.

-DirecTV offers a free preview of NFL Sunday Ticket for the first week of the season.

-In 2023, the streaming television service YouTube TV will begin offering NFL Sunday Ticket upon the start of the 2023 NFL season.

 NFL Sunday Ticket viewers do not count towards local Nielsen ratings.
 Thus, offering NFL Sunday Ticket on cable cost CBS and Fox affiliates millions of dollars in lost revenue from local commercial breaks (as opposed to national ads sold by the networks).
 In turn, affiliates help subsidize the networks' programming costs.
 Therefore, CBS and Fox have rules in their broadcasting contracts that mandate that NFL Sunday Ticket subscribers must be charged at a premium price.

 Blackouts

-Games scheduled to air on the local Fox and CBS affiliates within a viewer's designated media market (determined by the ZIP Code of the viewer's address) are blacked out on the NFL Sunday Ticket feed sent to their receiver.
+Sunday afternoon games scheduled to air on the local Fox and CBS affiliates (1998–present) within a viewer's designated media market (determined by the ZIP Code of the viewer's address) are blacked out on the NFL Sunday Ticket feed.
 Viewers must watch these games on their local broadcast stations instead.
 (This applies to live streaming of said games as well.)

 Until the end of the 2014 season, if a game the viewer wished to watch was blacked out in their home market because it was not sold out, the game remained blacked out on NFL Sunday Ticket.
 Games joined or switched away from in progress usually had their blackout status altered immediately.
 The NFL suspended the local blackout policy for the 2015 NFL regular season, and has since done so indefinitely.